TheAlchemist108/Master_Sales/README.md

 - Replacing the dataset with your sales data
 - Updating or creating new measures and visuals
 - Adding filters, drill-through pages, or bookmarks
-- Customizing visuals to match your branding
+- Customising visuals to match your branding

 You’re encouraged to fork the repo, make changes, and contribute back if you’d like.

-## 📬 Contact
+## Contact

 For questions, suggestions, or collaboration: